vidirr/EvolutionaryAlgorithm/README.md

 <a name="install" />
 ##2. - Installation

 Installing the suite is as simple as cloning the repo and running EA_main.py [name_of_test].
-The example test configurations can be found inside config.ini.
+The example test configurations can be found inside <code>config.ini</code>.

 <code>git clone https://www.github.com/vidirr/EvolutionaryAlgorithm</code>